JulianMason/Descriptive-Data-Analysis/README.md

 The project demonstrates the importance of descriptive statistics and visualizations in understanding and interpreting data.
 The methodologies applied ensure a thorough examination of the dataset, providing valuable insights.

-## Future Work

-Potential improvements and future work include:
-- Expanding the dataset for more comprehensive analysis.
-- Incorporating advanced statistical techniques.
-- Automating parts of the analysis for efficiency.

 ## Repository Contents

 - `killersandmotives.Rdata`: The dataset used for the analysis.
 - `Final Report.pdf`: Detailed report on the descriptive data analysis conducted.

----

-This summary provides an overview of the project's objectives, methodologies, and key findings, aimed at giving a layman a good understanding of the descriptive data analysis performed.